-US military investigates operation that reportedly killed 30 Afghan civilians
+US military: Afghan civilians likely killed

 "I deeply regret the loss of innocent lives, regardless of the circumstances," Gen. John W. Nicholson, commander of US forces in Afghanistan, said in a statement Saturday.

 "The loss of innocent life is a tragedy and our thoughts are with the families.
-We will work with our Afghan partners to investigate and determine the facts and we will work with the Government of Afghanistan to provide assistance."
+We will work with our Afghan partners to investigate and determine the facts and we will work with the government of Afghanistan to provide assistance."

-An initial investigation has determined that the mission to defend Afghan National Defense and Security Forces "likely resulted in civilian casualties," according to the statement.

-On Thursday, Afghan forces -- advised by the US military -- conducted an operation in the village of Boz in Kunduz district, the statement said.
+Afghan forces, advised by the US military, conducted the operation Thursday in the village of Boz in Kunduz district, the statement said.
 It targeted Taliban leaders planning attacks in the city of Kunduz.

 "During the course of the operation, friendly forces encountered significant enemy fire from multiple locations and defended themselves with ground fire and US air-to-ground engagements," the US military statement said.